pws-pm/wireshark-aoip-dashboard/README.md

 - Shows a connections list organised by ip and protocols
 - Display statistics for multicast audio and other protocol packet inter-arrival times.

+## Online Demo
+For a quick tryout of this application without needing to set up your local environment, visit the online version hosted at https://wireshark-aoip-dashboard.streamlit.app/.
+Note that the performance might be limited compared to the local version.

 ## Installation

 Before using this application, you need to install the necessary dependencies: